InterPlanetary File System

 ipfs name publish --key="$IPNS_KEY" /ipfs/"$CID"

-This works in a local network - allowing true decentralized networking.
+Fipsy: Decentral discovery and sharing of content using IPFS.
+This works in a local network - allowing true decentralized file exchange.

 - Show connected nodes (returns list of $NODE_ID):